openstack/ovn-bgp-agent/doc/source/contributor/drivers/ovn_bgp_mode_design.rst

 Purpose
 -------

-The addition of a BGP driver enables the OVN BGP agent to expose virtual machine (VMs) and load balancer (LBs) IP addresses through the BGP dynamic protocol when these IP addresses are either associated with a floating IP (FIP) or are booted or created on a provider network.
-The same functionality is available on project networks, when a special flag is set.

 This document presents the design decision behind the extensions on the NB OVN BGP Driver to support OVN routing instead of kernel routing, and therefore enabling datapath acceleartion.